Past Winners

 It is a personal journey of transition made universal through spiritual architecture turning the visceral, cold and macabre into something that breathes hope.
 The Christian theological stance that death is not the end of the world is expressed in a surprising way.
 Iconography is the window to the divine and this window leads to a new and better future.

-Highly Commended Prize Winner #2 Sponsored by the Anglican Diocese of Perth $5,000 non-acquisitive
+Highly Commended Prize Sponsored by the Anglican Diocese of Perth $5,000 non-acquisitive

 Brian is an artist who straddles multiple cultures and he integrates the idea of mapping the stars in a traditional way with a modern sextant and a view of an ancient Greek god bearing the weight of the world.
 A mask from his own culture is juxtaposed with the figure of Atlas anchoring this work in timeless forms.
 How can we think of a new world when the effects of colonialism are still felt and overlaying original cultures?
 The artist provides metaphors of how we can see the world.
 A Utopian vision that is integrated with traditional islander motifs and elements.